The Ultimate Guide to RV Camping in Alabama

 Considerations for Camping in Alabama

 Overall, the state is pretty easy to navigate and drive, even with a big rig.
 Just be aware that while some state rest stops do allow overnight parking, not all do.
-You’ll have to look for signage to find out for sure.
+You’ll have to look at the signs to be sure.

 Planning Your Itinerary

-The next step?
-Planning your Alabama trip itinerary, of course!
-There are so many amazing things to see and do in the state that finding something to suit you shouldn’t be a problem at all.
+Next, you’ll want to plan your Alabama trip itinerary.
+There are so many amazing things to see and do in the state that finding something to suit you shouldn’t be a problem.

 Features and Attractions in Alabama

-As mentioned before, Alabama is a beautiful place.
-The state features some seriously beautiful spots along the Natchez Trace Parkway as well as some memorable landmarks that you really must see.
-(US Rocket and Space Center, anyone?)
+The state features some seriously beautiful spots along the Natchez Trace Parkway as well as some memorable landmarks like the U.S. Rocket and Space Center.

 Interested in history or exploring nature?
 Be sure to add some of Alabama’s NPS sites to your to-do list as well!
 We highly recommend the Birmingham Civil Rights National Monument